 V.Section2.B.
-Duties of standing committees and subcommittees.
+Duties of Standing Committees and Subcommittees.

 V.Section2.B.1.
 Officers.
 The members of a standing committee shall elect a chair, a vice-chair, and a secretary by secret ballot in accordance with IV.Section3.A.
 Only elected faculty senators are eligible to serve as the committee chair, but any member of the committee is eligible to serve as vice-chair or secretary.
 The chair, vice-chair, and secretary shall be elected for a period of one year.
 The chair, vice-chair, or the secretary may be reelected.

 V.Section2.B.2.
 Proactive.
-Committees shall consult with the Executive Committee as to relevant issues, policies, and procedures that shall be the work of the committee and to seek out and identify concerns within its area of responsibility.
+Committees may consult with the Executive Committee as to relevant issues, policies, and procedures that shall be the work of the committee and shall seek out and identify concerns within its area of responsibility.

 V.Section2.B.3.
 Minutes.
-The secretary of the committee shall provide minutes of each meeting to the Secretary of the Executive Committee as well as post the minutes electronically within eight (8) calendar days of the meeting.
-This would include minutes of any subcommittee or ad hoc committee that reports to it.
+The secretary of the committee shall post the minutes of a committee meeting prior to the call to order of the next meeting of the committee.
+This includes minutes of any subcommittee or ad hoc committee that reports to it.

 V.Section2.B.4.
 Oversight.
 Standing committees shall monitor the activities of their subcommittees and consult with subcommittees regarding the relevant issues, policies, and procedures that shall be the work of that subcommittee.

 V.Section2.B.4.a.
 Officers.
-The subcommittee members shall elect their chair, vice-chair, and secretary, set the agenda for their meetings, and determine when meetings will take place.
+The subcommittee members shall elect their chair, vice-chair, and secretary, set the agenda for their meetings, and determine when their meetings will take place.

 V.Section2.B.4.b.
 Reports.
-Subcommittee chairs shall attend standing committee meetings as requested to report on the activities of the subcommittee and to provide information regarding the status of recommendations emanating from the subcommittee.
+Subcommittee chairs shall attend standing committee meetings as requested to report on the activities of the subcommittee and to provide information regarding the status and content of recommendations emanating from the subcommittee.

 V.Section2.B.5.
 Policy-Recommending.
 Committees may recommend policies and shall submit them to the Executive Committee, which, in turn, shall forward them for consideration to the University Senate.

 V.Section2.C.
 Standing Committees.
 These committees shall have the following three functions (a) develop recommendations for new policy, (b) develop recommendations that revise existing policy, and (c) serve in advisory role, each applied in a manner consistent with the purposes and powers of the University Senate expressed in Article I. The inclusion of an appropriate chief division officer or designee is to improve committee effectiveness through communication and coordination with an appropriate administrator who has authority and responsibility for policy implementation in the general area addressed by the committee.

 V.Section2.C.1.
-Academic Policy Committee
+Academic Policy Committee.

 V.Section2.C.1.a.
 Membership.
-The Academic Policy Committee shall have thirteen (13) members distributed as follows: eleven (11) members selected from the Corps of Instruction faculty, at least seven (7) of whom are elected faculty senators, one (1) member who is the Chief Academic Officer or an individual appointed by the Chief Academic Officer to serve as her/his designee in compliance with V.Section2.C, and one (1) member appointed by the University President in compliance with II.Section1.A.5.
+The Academic Policy Committee shall have thirteen (13) members distributed as follows: eleven (11) members selected from the Corps of Instruction faculty, at least seven (7) of whom are elected faculty senators, one (1) member who is the Chief Academic Officer or an individual appointed by the Chief Academic Officer to serve as a designee in compliance with V.Section2.C, and one (1) member appointed by the University President in compliance with II.Section1.A.5.

 V.Section2.C.1.b.
 Scope.
-The Academic Policy Committee shall review and recommend for or against policy relating to undergraduate and graduate education matters that have broad impact or implication to the university as a whole, which includes, but is not limited to, policies relating to grading, scholastic probation and honors, academic appeals, academic standing, standards for admission, academic calendar, and academic ceremonies..
+The Academic Policy Committee shall review and recommend for or against policy relating to undergraduate and graduate education matters that have broad impact or implication to the university as a whole, which includes, but is not limited to, policies relating to grading, scholastic probation and honors, academic appeals, academic standing, standards for admission, academic calendar, and academic ceremonies.
 This committee also provides advice, as appropriate, on academic procedural matters at the institution.

 V.Section2.C.2.
-Educational Assessment and Policy Committee
+Educational Assessment and Policy Committee.